software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > 2. Add the tasks of the _first four user stories_ to the "Sprint 2 Backlog" board as cards in Trello.
 The tasks should be initially in the "To do" list of the board.

 {: .note }
 At this point it might sense to distribute the workload a bit instead of working on each user story together.
-For example two members of the group could start working on the first user story and the others on the second one.
-Decide who will be working on which task and assign at least one group member for each task on the Trello board.
+For example two members of the team could start working on the first user story and the others on the second one.
+Decide who will be working on which task and assign at least one team member for each task on the Trello board.

 {: .important-title }